 Stuttgart for families

 Children never get bored in Stuttgart.
-With its leading-edge, high-tech, hands-on museums, its exciting theme parks and its outdoor activities (cycling, horse riding, boat trips on the Neckar), the Stuttgart region has plenty to keep youngsters occupied and interested.
+With its hands-on multimedia museums, exciting theme parks, and outdoor activities (cycling, horse riding, boat trips on the Neckar), the Stuttgart region has plenty to keep youngsters occupied and interested.

-Stuttgart itself has two of Europe’s finest and most exciting museums: the Mercedes-Benz Museum and the impressive Porsche-Museum.
+Stuttgart itself has two of Europe’s finest and most exciting museums: the Mercedes-Benz Museum and the Porsche-Museum.
 What’s not to like about cars?
-Kids (and their parents!) are happy to spend hours here.
+Kids (and their parents) are happy to spend hours here.

 At the Hauff Museum of the Prehistoric World (Umwelt Museum Hauff), children love the models of dinosaurs, prehistoric crocodiles, flying Plesiosaurs and the strange pterosaur, a predator that looks like a long-necked cousin of the turtle.
 As well as learning all about the Jurassic period, children can have a go at bashing rocks with a hammer and chisel – as Stone Age people did.